phamthanhsang-cs/phamthanhsang-cs.github.io/_tabs/about-me.md

 - Technical and IT Administrator, managing networking and storage systems for an educational company.
 - Responsible for ensuring reliability, security, and performance of IT infrastructure on both Headquarter and Branch.
 - Looking for SOC Analyst position, focusing on monitoring, threat detection, incident response, and security operations.

+"We may not design the F1 car or take the wheel, but we’re the pit crew - fixing what’s broken, keeping you on track, and ensuring the race is never lost."

 ---